HEERF Student Emergency Aid Application Frequently Asked Questions (FAQ

 Awards are only provided to eligible students once per semester.
 If you already received funds in the current semester, your application will be denied.
 If you are not enrolled in the semester your application was submitted for, you will be denied an award.
 It is also crucial you provide accurate contact information in the application.
 Any other reasons for not awarding funds will be provided in the award decision email.

 Harper College is dedicated to helping all its students.
-HEERF Student Emergency Aid grants are available to all students fully enrolled in Fall 2021 classes, excluding community education or personal enrichment classes, regardless of citizenship or immigration status.
+HEERF Student Emergency Aid grants are available to all students fully enrolled in Spring 2022 classes, excluding community education or personal enrichment classes, regardless of citizenship or immigration status.

 You should receive a confirmation email once you submit your application.
 Award decisions will also be sent to you once your application is reviewed and an award amount has been determined or your request was denied.
 You should receive this email within two weeks of application submission.